Non-identical anyonic algebras from compact-field quantum geometry: Nonreciprocity from quantum geometry

 and given by the Berry curvature $\mathcal{B}_{zz^\prime}$.
-Note that the kinetic charge is the physical charge on the island determining, e.g., the electric field between circuit nodes.
+Note that the kinetic charge is the physical charge on the nodes.
+For circuits, it determines the electric field between nodes.

+We thus arrive via a well-defined low-energy approximation on the Hamiltonian level at the very same vector potential term given in the Lagrangian term of Eq.~\eqref{eq_L_gyrator}.
+Adding charge energy terms and the potential energy $\epsilon_0$, $L=\frac{1}{8e^2}\sum_{zz^\prime} \dot{\phi}_z C_{zz^\prime}\dot{\phi}_{z^\prime}+L_G-\epsilon_0$, and following standard quantization rules, we can directly connect the Lagrangian with the Hamiltonian of Eq.~\eqref{eq_H_low}.

+Contrary to a vast majority of work being done in the solid state context, where the Berry curvature is usually defined in the single-particle eigenspectrum (of, e.g., electrons moving within the solid), the above is a \textit{many-body} quantum geometric effect -- by virtue of the coupling to the many-body field $\phi_z$.
+As such, the energy bands of $H_0$ have no meaningful notion of an occupation number in the second quantized language: the state $\vert 0\rangle$ represents directly a many-body ground state.

-\subsection{Gyration conductance quantization}
+\section{\bluehead{Gyration conductance quantization}}

-As recently noted~\cite{riwar_2023discrete,Virtanen_2024}, geometric effects in the multiterminal Josephson effect are deeply related to quantum circuit versions of gyrator elements~\cite{Viola_2014,Rymarz_2021}, see Fig.~\ref{fig:torus}.
-Indeed, in the circuit QED language, the latter can be described by a Lagrangian term of the form~\cite{Rymarz_2021},
+Specifically in the quantum circuit context, it was recently noted~\cite{riwar_2023discrete,Virtanen_2024} that geometric effects in the multiterminal Josephson effect are deeply related to quantum circuit versions of gyrator elements~\cite{Viola_2014,Rymarz_2021}, see Fig.~\ref{fig:torus}.
+In particular, the gyrator in Refs.~\cite{Viola_2014,Rymarz_2021} is described by a simple vector potential, which is linear in $\phi_z$.
+Generalized to an arbitrary number of nodes, it reads